Customer churn prediction has been a difficult endeavor for many modern marketers.

-Given one-third of subscription-based brands said they’ve lost revenue or experienced reduced profitability due to high customer churn rates, it’s vital to scrutinize your customer data regularly and take the necessary actions to keep buyers coming back for more.
+Given one-third of subscription-based organizations have lost revenue or experienced reduced profitability due to high customer churn rates, it’s critical to scrutinize your first-party data regularly and take the necessary actions to keep buyers coming back for more.

-Customer churn prediction and its impact on your brand’s retention efforts
+Customer churn prediction and its impact on your brand’s retention and revenue

-Before you begin your data audit, it’s important to understand how proper customer churn prediction protocols impact short-term marketing goals and long-term brand profitability.
+Before you begin your customer data audit to what could cause certain individuals to stop doing business with you altogether, it’s vital to understand how proper customer churn prediction protocols impact short-term marketing goals and long-term brand profitability.

 We’ll assume we don’t need to answer the obvious question: “What is customer churn?”
-However, it’s certainly worth outlining why it’s one of the most important marketing metrics:
+However, it’s certainly worth outlining why it’s one of the most important marketing metrics to monitor:

 - The cost of acquiring new customers as profitable as existing ones can be up to 16 times higher retaining current customers. — MIT